 The Tragic Real-Life Story Of Bruce Willis

 It's hard to believe that Bruce Willis was once an unlikely action hero.
-Pint-sized compared to Sylvester Stallone's Rambo and gentler than Arnold Schwarzenegger's Terminator, Willis was everyone's last choice to play John McClane in "Die Hard," according to Showbiz Cheatsheet.
-But he bought his place in history by fusing his everyman energy with quick-minded wit, winning over just about everyone in America.
+Pint-sized compared to Sylvester Stallone's Rambo and gentler than Arnold Schwarzenegger's Terminator, Willis was everyone's last choice to play John McClane in "Die Hard."
+But he bought his place in history by fusing his everyman energy with wit and charm, winning over just about everyone in America.

-With the March 30 announcement of his retirement, his career seems to have been unfairly cut short, even at his ripe-old age of 67.
+With the announcement of his retirement in March of 2022, his career seemed to have been unfairly cut short, even at the age of 67.
 Perhaps it's because he had far grander expectations for the end of his career than what he was dealt.
 In a 2013 interview with GQ, he voiced a desire to retire with "the same grace" as did Cary Grant.
 He also said his goal late in his career was to keep his acting "looking lifelike," despite any troubles in his personal life.
-Despite the fact that he called it quits on his own career, it was probably done with less agency than he would've liked, and the tail-end of his career featured performances more inanimate than what he was aiming for.

-Fortunately for Willis, his legacy is cemented as legendary, but there have been various rough patches during his journey.
+The devastating diagnosis is a sad end to the life and career of a man whose charisma and subtle humor made him a box-office draw.
+Fortunately for Willis, his legacy is cemented as legendary, but there have been various rough patches during his journey before his diagnosis.
 Let's take a look at a few of his life's tragic moments.

-In a story fit for Hollywood, Willis' began to conquer his speech impediment once he discovered acting.
-He tested out acting at his school and his local YMCA and realized that he could control his stutter when he embodied a character on stage, according to The Hollywood Reporter.
+In a story fit for Hollywood, Willis began to conquer his speech impediment once he discovered acting.
+He tested out acting at his school and his local YMCA and realized that he could control his stutter when he embodied a character on stage.
 He finally sought professional help when a drama professor at Montclair State College, where Willis attended after high school, encouraged him to see a speech therapist.
-According to Sandy Asirvatham's "Bruce Willis: Overcoming Adversity," Willis has been reluctant to discuss his speech impediment with the media, because his experiences were too painful to recall (via The Stuttering foundation).
+According to Sandy Asirvatham's "Bruce Willis: Overcoming Adversity," Willis has been reluctant to discuss his speech impediment with the media because his experiences were too painful to recall (via The Stuttering Foundation).

 He's dealt with alcohol abuse

 During a 2013 interview with GQ, Willis revealed that he was comfortable drinking again once he realized he wasn't going to run himself "off the pier of life with alcohol," in his own words.
-Although not a wine cooler, he admits to having a glass of wine with meals.
+Although not a wine cooler, he admits to having a glass of wine with meals, which he said was an improvement from his days of "drinking vodka out of the bottle every day."

 This wasn't Willis' first brush with the law, however.
 On May 26, 1987, he was arrested at his home and charged with battery on a police officer.
 Neighbors called the police with a noise complaint as Willis was having a party at his home, according to The LA Times.
 The charges were dropped when he agreed to apologize to his neighbors.